winitzki/scall/tutorial/programming_dhall.md

     }
 ```

-In this way, we can derive `Ord` evidence values for arbitrary product and co-product types.
+In this way, one can derive `Ord` evidence values for arbitrary product and co-product types.

 ### The "Finite" typeclass

 Certain types have only a finite number of values, and those values are known in advance.
 The `Finite` typeclass provides a facility for enumerating the values of such types.

-Examples are unit types, the `Bool` type, and union types whose values involve finite types (but no function types and no `List`, for example).
+Examples are the void type, unit types, the `Bool` type, and union types whose values involve finite types (but not function types and not `List`, for example).

 The typeclass is defined via the constructor `Finite` that allows us to obtain a list of possible values of a given type: